Until someone shouts it out loud, walking towards you with their hand outstretched.

 If you’re at the very beginning stages of your self-discovery, we have a great resource that helps you get clear on what the right career is for you.
 It’s an 8-day course that makes you dig deeper, and understand what those strengths are.

-Evangelia suggest another great tool: A Trello Board.
+Evangelia suggest another great tool: A Trello Board, which you can see an example of below.

 A Trello Board allows you to collect all of your values, strengths, and what type of work energizes you.
 You can complete this exercise with a coach, or on your own–though it’s usually helpful to have a second pair of eyes (even if it’s just a friend!).
 Regardless, you should use an organizational tool like Evernote to keep track of these findings–they will come in handy later, I promise.